WSU-kduncan/ceg3120-makaylac02/Discord-Bot/README.md

 * Describe what commands you can type in your discord server:
   * I added the !whoami command
 * What response will this from your bot?
   * The bot will either say 'I am botty the bot.
-Who are you?' or, 'Why are you asking?'
+Who are you?' or, 'Why are you asking?'or, 'Please leave me alone.'

 ## Research
 * Research some possible solutions to keep the bot running, and discuss why you would think this would work.